 You have your hands full!

 The baby was crying crocodile tears because she couldn’t stand up in the grocery cart.
 My three-year-old was trying to throw the box of mac ‘n cheese out of the back while sitting on the bag of grapes.
-My five-year-old had brought me a candy bar with begging eyes and I was trying to check out.
+Then, my five-year-old brought me a candy bar with begging eyes and I was trying to check out.

 You have your hands full!
 I wanted to look at the woman and say, “DUH!?!”

 Instead, I smiled embarrassingly.
 I never knew what to say to people.

 Recently, I read the most encouraging article and ever since it has changed the way I respond (either out loud or in my heart) when I hear those words: